Published on 01 November 2021

 When the stakes are held high, the demand on the performer increases to heights those of us outside the bubble cannot fathom.
 That said, elite performers must learn and develop means to overcome and cope with the associated stress of these high-pressure situations.
 Here's where the Psychology of Human Performance plays an important role.

-• The Psychological Components of Performance.
+• Psychological Components of Performance.

 Complex human behavior and performance can be evaluated, influenced, and improved by many psychological approaches, and subdisciplines of psychology have been exploring these individual elements for some time.
-For instance, psychology more broadly describes the complexities of individual emotion, cognition, perception, and action.
+For instance, psychology broadly describes individual emotion, cognition, perception, and action complexities.

 The cognitive aspects include attention, memory, language processing, problem-solving, and many more.
-From a clinical point of view, researchers may be interested in these factors where they are beyond normal functioning, as well as from a social psychology perspective wherein social dimensions are important.
+From a clinical point of view, researchers may be interested in these factors where they are beyond normal functioning, as well as from a social psychology perspective wherein social dimensions are essential.
+The Performance Psychology coach may seek to link these separated psychological subfields to explain and improve human performance.

 • Techniques Used in Performance Psychology.